 Sometimes the concepts we use in describing nature are only marginally adequate for capturing her spellbinding mystery beyond our human capacities.
 In certain situations, however, intuition can help us surpass our biological limitations.

-Niels Bohr, one of the founders of quantum physics, when asked whether it is true that the quantum world exists independently of the quantum-mechanical descriptions, supposedly said that this is wrong way of looking at it, since the task of physics is not to find out how nature is, but what we can say about it.
+Niels Bohr, one of the founders of quantum physics, when asked whether it is true that the quantum world exists independently of the quantum-mechanical descriptions, supposedly said that this is the wrong way of looking at it since the task of physics is not to find out how nature is, but what we can say about it.
 Accusing Bohr of metaphysical obscurity, his critics reproached him for allegedly negating objective existence of quantum objects in favour of a mystical, quasi-religious view of mind and reality existing in inextricable unity.

 Bohr’s critics ignore the fact that he believed in the objectivity of knowledge, but still thought it had to be re-invented and re-conceptualised if it were to adequately explain the latest scientific discoveries in the realm of the subatomic.
 Echoing Kant, this philosophical outlook invites us to see that Nature – acting like an endlessly expanding mirror-like surface – reveals to us our own reflections.
 This shows something important about philosophy insofar as we contrast it to science: given that even if in time our image becomes larger, sharper, and richer in detail, we come to realise that it is after all just an image, preventing us reaching into the depths of the unknown.